-TMF’s quality improvement consulting team works with nursing homes through a variety of projects to help them improve care for their residents.
+TMF’s quality improvement consulting team works with nursing homes and skilled-nursing facilities through a variety of projects to help them improve care for their residents.

 Nursing Home Quality Improvement

-Communities and other providers participating in this initiative will work with our industry experts to achieve the following goals over a five-year period, ending in 2019:
+Facilities participating in this initiative will work with our industry experts to achieve the following goals over a five-year period, ending in 2024:

 - Improve medication safety and the safe use of opioid medications.

 - Prevent infections and improve antibiotic stewardship programs.
 Provide additional support to help facilities implement reporting modules from the Centers for Disease Control and Prevention’s National Healthcare Safety Network.

 - Improve resident mobility and function to help prevent falls and pressure ulcers.

 - Improve early recognition of change in resident’s condition to reduce emergency department visits and hospital admissions or readmissions.

 - Improve your Nursing Home Compare total quality score through focused technical assistance.